 4. Protect yourself from germs

 Doctors say that a pregnant woman’s immune system is weaker and more susceptible to viruses that might cause numerous diseases during the fall-winter season.
-Throughout the day, you do plenty of different things, and your hands often in contact with the doorknobs, ATMs, and computer keyboards, where germs are concentrated most of all.
+Throughout the day, you do plenty of different things, and your hands are often in contact with the doorknobs, ATMs, and computer keyboards, where germs are concentrated most of all.

 5. Avoid public places

 Autumn and winter are the prime time for infectious virus diseases like influenza, varicella, rubella infection, mumps, and others that can affect the development of the fetus.
 Thus, it is highly recommended for pregnant women in the cold season to avoid visiting shopping centers, cinemas, theatres, and other public places with lots of people who can be sick and infect them.